Brazil TV shows video of U.S. Olympic swimmers with hands in air

-RIO DE JANEIRO, Aug 18 (Reuters) - Brazilian TV aired a video on Thursday of the incident in which four U.S. Olympic swimmers said they were robbed at gunpoint, and it showed them in an argument with staff at a gas station who told them to sit on the ground with their hands in the air.
+RIO DE JANEIRO (Reuters) - Brazilian TV aired a video on Thursday of the incident in which four U.S. Olympic swimmers said they were robbed at gunpoint, and it showed them in an argument with staff at a gas station who told them to sit on the ground with their hands in the air.

 The video from the station's security cameras appeared to show the swimmers arriving in a taxi and then arousing the suspicion of staff by going into a corridor, out of view of the camera.
 They try to leave the station but staff stop them.